Surprisingly, school can trigger headaches in children. Learn why and find out what you can do about it.

 Food and hydration

 “It’s important for children to have regular meals.
 Skipping meals causes blood sugar to drop, which can trigger a headache,” Hearnsberger says.
 “And hydration is probably the most important lifestyle factor in headache prevention.”

 However, she notes that certain foods can trigger headaches in some individuals.
 She suggests keeping a headache journal to note when headaches occur and what the child ate in the previous 12 hours.
 You may see a pattern.

-Eye strain can trigger headaches.
+Eye strain can trigger headaches in children.
 A parent who suspects that to be the only cause should take his or her child to see an optometrist or ophthalmologist.

 When to see a doctor for headaches in children